S-unya/zero-context/src/pages/blog/TriangleOfForces.md

-Immediately you can see the value in the Styled-Components' approach: CSS syntax in Components; awesomely, you can apply different themes by wrapping in different `ThemeProvider`s; the themes are nice and controlled...
-Great, it looks like a good option.
-Let's draw some boundaries to get some clarity:
+Immediately you can see the value in the Styled-Components' approach: CSS syntax in Components; awesomely, you can apply different themes by wrapping in different `ThemeProvider`s; the themes are nice and declarative... and more.
+So what are boundaries and what do they tell us?

-1. (Putting this first though it depends on your team) There is a possible boundary between JS devs and CSS devs
+1. There is a possible boundary between JS devs and CSS devs (it may depend on your team)
 2. There is the JS/CSS language boundary
 3. The JSX `<button>` and HTML `<button>` boundary (handled by React)
 4. There is the `Button = styled.button`/JSX `<button>` boundary.
 Handled by Style-Components, this is a JSX `<button>` wrapped up with some styles and it has a controlled interface (way to cross the boundary) to receive some props for some values
-5. There is the theme, which is a JS Object (that has a boundary around it).
+5. There is the theme, which is a JS Object (has a boundary around it).
 6. There is the portable, global boundary (`<ThemeProvider>` context) that passes the theme to anything within it.
-7. There are the boundaries around each of the files in which these things live (they would be most useful in their own module) which is handled by either JS or tooling.
+7. There are the boundaries around each of the files in which these things live which is handled by either JS or tooling.
 8. HTML/CSS/JS because JS is creating the CSS in this case.
-9. We haven't even looked at Media Queries
+9. We haven't even looked at Media Queries (but we do below)

-First boundary is a skillset/team boundary.
-To a CSS dev, the majority of that example is a mass of unknown with a bit of recognizable stuff in it, whereas to a React dev, the syntax is relatively obvious... except perhaps the template string boundary around the CSS.
+At first glance these don't seem like real boundaries, so it is worth taking the time to reason through a couple.
+For example, the first boundary is a skillset/team boundary.
+This doesn't make sense unless you look at the files from the perspective of understanding and cognitive load.
+To a CSS dev, the majority of that example is a mass of unknown with a bit of recognizable stuff in it.
+Whereas to a React dev, the syntax is relatively obvious... except perhaps the template string boundary around the CSS.
 The team boundary is quite big and potentially costly, both in training and in possible mistakes (because JS isn't as forgiving as CSS).

-The second boundary, JS/CSS language is represented by that (initially) odd template string tagged on the end of `styled.button`.
-The styled-components solution for this boundary is quite nice because it is possible to quickly encapsulate components/JSX with styles AND one can use CSS like syntax instead of JS Object notation, but there is still a context switch.
+Another example from point 2; JS/CSS language is represented by that (initially) odd template string tagged on the end of `styled.button`.
+The styled-components solution for this boundary is quite nice because it is possible to quickly encapsulate components/JSX with styles AND one can use CSS like syntax instead of JS Object notation.
+Nevertheless there is still a context switch...

-While the team boundary is costly in one set of more obvious ways, the initial cost with this solution (for a React dev) seems to be just a small effort to understand some odd syntax... on closer inspection we can see that each time we write CSS and use the theme or write the theme we are doing multiple language switches.
+While the team boundary is costly in one set of tangible ways, the initial cost this context switch (for a React dev) seems to be just a small effort to understand some odd syntax.
+On closer inspection we can see that each time we write CSS and use the theme, or add to the theme we are doing multiple language switches.
 For example, while the CSS in the template string uses CSS syntax, the theme is JS object notation.
-So there is a cognitive switch within lines of code where one is writing CSS, then switching to JS to insert a theme style and then back to CSS and then back to React...
-This is like changing lanes on the Motorway, initially it is scary, then it seems easy, but that belies the fact that most accidents happen during the change.
+So there is a cognitive switch within single lines of code where one is writing CSS, then switching to JS to insert a theme style and then back to CSS and then back to React...
+This is like changing lanes on the Motorway, initially it is scary, then it seems easy, but that belies the fact that most accidents happen during the lane change.

-It is worth talking briefly about points 3, 4 and 8 because these are representative of a type of costs of crossing boundaries that are moved by tooling/libraries.
+Finally, it is worth talking briefly about points 3, 4 and 8 because these are representative of the type of costs of crossing boundaries that are moved, but not paid, by tooling/libraries.
 React makes it very easy to write HTML style markup and Componentize code, VDOM, etc. Tons of value, but the cost is a minimum bundle size (minified and gzipped) of > 30K.
 To put this into context